 - It recommends larger amounts of fruits and vegetables, something which most Australians do not get enough of

-What is paleo diet in terms of science and nutrition guidelines?
+What is the paleo diet in terms of science and nutrition guidelines?

-While there are few scientific studies conducted on the paleo diet, they are few and far in between as well as small in scale.
-There is a severe lack of high quality studies which does not work in the favor of the Paleolithic diet.
-A few points have emerged out of the study though:
+While there are few scientific studies conducted on the paleo diet, they are few and far between as well as small in scale.
+There is a severe lack of high-quality studies which does not work in the favor of the Paleolithic diet.
+A few points have emerged from the study though:

 - The diet was concluded as being difficult to adhere to as compared to other diets

-- There were no long-term follows up to ascertain viability
+- There were no long-term follows to ascertain viability

-On the basis of the Australian Dietary Guidelines (ADGs), the paleo diet has faced some severe criticism.
-The only thing the paleo diet has in common with the ADGs is the exclusion of processed and sugar-laden foods with whole foods.
+Based on the Australian Dietary Guidelines (ADGs), the paleo diet has faced some severe criticism.
+The only thing the paleo diet has in common with the ADGs is the exclusion of processed and sugar-laden foods from whole foods.
 Other than that it is criticized for the following reasons:

-- It excludes a number of whole food groups which can lead to nutritional deficiencies.
+- It excludes several whole food groups which can lead to nutritional deficiencies.

 - It encourages high protein consumption instead of carbohydrates which is not sustainable for energy

-- ADGs recommend whole grains, legumes and dairy all of which are excluded from the paleo diet and can lead to a number of health problems when not consumed
+- ADGs recommend whole grains, legumes and dairy all of which are excluded from the paleo diet and can lead to several health problems when not consumed

-When it comes to dietary advice, the health and general state of the population needs to be considered.
+When it comes to dietary advice, the health and general state of the population need to be considered.
 The ADGs have a sharp focus on weight loss because a majority of the Australian population qualifies as overweight.
-Accredited Practising Dietitians (APDs) take into account these guidelines to help most Australians come up with specific diets to lose weight after considering a number of factors including current health and economic status.
+Accredited Practising Dietitians (APDs) take into account these guidelines to help most Australians come up with specific diets to lose weight after considering several factors including current health and economic status.
 No general diet found in books, magazines or the internet can match their level of tailored and expert-driven advice.